-The Solarize Massachusetts Program is not currently offering funding, but towns may wish to pursue adoption of small-scale community solar through other grant opportunities.

-ACCESS FUNDING

-Cape Cod communities have worked to prioritize climate and coastal resiliency strategies through local planning efforts and the MVP process.
+LOCAL GOVERNMENTAL ACTORS and encourage installation of stations in areas where people park for extended periods of time, such as Community Activity Centers, transportation terminals, and public parking areas.
+The Solarize Massachusetts Program is not currently offering funding, but towns may wish to pursue adoption of smallscale community solar through a Green Communities grant.
+ACCESS FUNDING Cape Cod communities have worked to prioritize climate and coastal resiliency strategies through local planning efforts and the MVP process.
 There are a variety of funding sources available to communities for climate and coastal resiliency projects, including but not limited to MVP Action Grants and Coastal Zone Management Grants.
 Communities should continue to pursue these funding opportunities to implement local priority actions.
 As funding opportunities evolve, communities should continue to evaluate new sources of funds and their applicability for local projects.
 In some circumstances, communities should consider new and innovative approaches to funding and financing, such as climate impact fees, or energy financing districts.

-EV CHARGING STATION ANALYSIS

-Commission staff have developed a screening analysis that identifies potential locations appropriate for EV charging stations.
+EV CHARGING STATION ANALYSIS Commission staff have developed a screening analysis that identifies potential locations appropriate for EV charging stations.

-SOLAR SCREENING TOOL

-A Commission screening analysis illustrates areas that might be appropriate for industrial scale solar infrastructure on Cape Cod.
+SOLAR SCREENING TOOL A Commission screening analysis illustrates areas that might be appropriate for industrial scale solar infrastructure on Cape Cod.